← Back to blog

 Driver Workflows

 Your drivers won't be collecting paper signatures anymore.
 Instead, they'll need a way to digitally confirm collections and deliveries.
-This typically means equipping them with a driver app that can record job completions, capture photos, and communicate with your back-office system in real-time.
+This typically means equipping them with a driver app that can record job completions, capture photos, and communicate with your back-office scheduling software in real-time.

 Record Keeping